Friday, May 17, 2024

 The Argus, February 20, 1956 http://nla.gov.au/nla.news-article72536820

-Robert died at his brother John’s home on Point Nepean Road, Mordialloc on March 17, 1918.
+Robert had died at his brother John’s home on Point Nepean Road, Mordialloc on March 17, 1918.
 He was aged 39, was not married and, as we said, is buried with John at the Pioneer Cemetery.
 (18)

 Robert James' death notice